 Unfortunately, planning and scheduling and budgeting are a major part of being a parent.
 It’s totally lame.
 But planning is what separates man from the animals.
 It’s what makes you an adult.
 It’s when you are forced to constantly look ahead and consider the future.
 And not just the future of your own life, but the future of other people’s lives.
 Endless potential trajectories require countless contingencies.
 Once you start factoring other people into your life, it becomes a logistical nightmare – times infinity when you have kids!

-I have enough stress without having to try to predict it!
+I have enough stress without having to try to predict it.

 So right now, let’s focus on the most important thing: vacation!

 We won’t find out what school he’ll be attending for another few weeks, but already we’re faced with planning our summer and our fall.
-We want to go somewhere, but since the kid will actually be in the real deal school system in September, we are beholden to that system’s calendar.
-Which means planning is a lot more difficult.
+We want to go somewhere, but since the kid will be in the real deal school system in September, we are beholden to that system’s calendar.
+This means planning is a lot more difficult.
 It’s no longer about getting time off of work; it’s also about making sure the kid doesn’t miss learning about consonants and vowels or whatever the hell goes on in kindergarten these days.

-(He’s been in preschool since September but that hardly counts; we’ve never worried about pulling him out of preschool if need be.
+(He’s been in preschool since the past September but that hardly counts; we’ve never worried about pulling him out of preschool if need be.
 But kindergarten is the real deal.
 Kindergarten is important.
 Kindergarten has a German name!
 You don’t fuck with kindergarten.)

 It’s also about making sure we don’t get screwed.